STAT545-UBC-hw-2018-19/hw08-zjbthomas/README.md

     either Alcohol Content of Price.
 -   Alpha of bars.
 To show a clearer results, users can modify this parameter to see overlapping between different types of products.
+-   Color schemes.
--   Color scheme.
-Qualitative palettes of RColorBrewer are selected, so users can change the solor scheme of the histogram.
+    -   Qualitative palettes of RColorBrewer are for users to change the color scheme of the histogram.
+    -   Sequaential palettes of RColorBrewer are for users to change the color scheme of the map.

 ![](./images/feature3.png)